chasepersonal/environments/dockerfiles-dev/README.md

 You can also mount the Docker socket to the running container so conatiners can be built within the running container.

-**NOTE:** This can only be performed on a Linux or Mac host as Windows will rot recognize the docker sockets.
+**NOTE:** The `/var/run/docker.sock` will need to be changed to `//var/run/docker.sock` for Windows machines.
+This method might not be fully compatible with Docker Toolbox.
+It is recommended to use Docker for Windows for windows machines.

--`docker run -it v /var/run/docker.sock:/var/run/docker.sock -v $PWD:/tmp/environments <name of image>:<tag>`
+`docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v $PWD:/tmp/environments <name of image>:<tag>`

 This will also ensure that the docker container can access docker on the host and use commands to build child containers